Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 ## Quantification Method

+The third step in generating your SCI score is deciding the approach to take when quantifying the carbon emissions for *each component* in your software boundary.

 The goal of the SCI is to **quantify** how much `C` (carbon) is emitted per **one unit** of `R`.

 There are two main approaches to quantifying carbon emissions (`C`), [measurement](#measurement) via real-world data or [calculation](#calculation) via models.